kl82slo/kl82slo.github.io/_posts/2024-04-20-0018 MicroStrategy Platform Analytics.md

 ![BassicStatistics](/img/20240420_0018/BassicStatistics.png) <br />
 If project dosen't have 'Basic Statistics' set to 'True'.
 Then run<br />
 {% highlight sql %} ALTER PASTATISTICS BASICSTATS ENABLED DETAILEDREPJOBS FALSE DETAILEDDOCJOBS FALSE JOBSQL FALSE COLUMNSTABLES FALSE IN PROJECT "your_project_name";{% endhighlight %}
+Hint 'LIST ALL PROJECTS;' retuns names for all projects<br />

 ### You can also chek if data is loded by running<br />
 'C:\Program Files (x86)\MicroStrategy\Platform Analytics\bin\platform-analytics-health-check.bat' (first run cmd as admin)<br />